MihailJP/fontforge-variable-font/README.md

 menu which is dedicated for plugins.

 - Variable Font
-  - Open a variable font... (not implemented)
+  - Open a variable font...
   - Generate a variable font...
   - Design axes...
   - Delete VF info

 #### Open a variable font

+Shows a dialog to open a variable font

+Shows a dialog to select a font.
+If a variable font is selected, then another dialog is shown to set values of design axes.
+If a non-variable font is selected, simply opens that font.

 > [!NOTE]
-> This item is not yet implemented.
+> Currently named instances are not supported.

+> [!IMPORTANT]
+> VF-specific metadata will **not** be loaded to
+> ``font.persistent``.

 #### Generate a variable font